| Group | 18 | Melting point | -189.36 oC, -308.848 oF, 83.79 K |

 Natural abundance

-The atmosphere contains 0.94% argon.
-The quantity has increased since the Earth was formed because radioactive potassium turns into argon as it decays.
-It is obtained commercially from liquid air.
+Argon makes up 0.94% of the Earth’s atmosphere and is the third most abundant atmospheric gas.
+Levels have gradually increased since the Earth was formed because radioactive potassium-40 turns into argon as it decays.
+Argon is obtained commercially by the distillation of liquid air.

 Electronegativity (Pauling scale) |